 The objective of an integrity management program is to determine if you should be doing more to address any of the 8 threats on all or just certain parts of your distribution system.
-The term "Additional/Accelerated Actions" is used in SHRIMP to mean actions to reduce threats that go beyond the minimum maintenance and inspection requirements of the federal pipeline safety regulations.
+The term "Additional/Accelerated Actions" is used in SHRIMPTM to mean actions to reduce threats that go beyond the minimum maintenance and inspection requirements of the federal pipeline safety regulations.
 For example, though not explicitly required by pipeline safety regulations, a utility might determine that a construction project poses an unacceptably high risk of excavation damage to a major feeder main, therefore the utility will do more than just mark the location of the main - it will conduct daily inspections of the job site to ensure the pipeline is being protected and supported and that no damage to the coating or pipe has occurred.
 Daily excavation inspection is one example of an Additional/Accelerated Action to address an excavation damage threat.

-The SHRIMP software includes over 60 optional Additional/Accelerated Actions ("A/A Action") that the user can pick from if it is determined that more needs to be done to address any of the 8 threats on all or any portion of the users distribution system.
-When you pick an A/A Action SHRIMP inserts text describing the A/A Action into your written DIMP Plan.
-You can review the words that SHRIMP will insert into your DIMP Plan and substitute your own description in place of the pre-written SHRIMP description if you choose.
+The SHRIMPTM software includes over 60 optional Additional/Accelerated Actions ("A/A Action") that the user can pick from if it is determined that more needs to be done to address any of the 8 threats on all or any portion of the users distribution system.
+When you pick an A/A Action SHRIMPTM inserts text describing the A/A Action into your written DIMP Plan.
+You can review the words that SHRIMPTM will insert into your DIMP Plan and substitute your own description in place of the pre-written SHRIMPTM description if you choose.
 You may already be doing something beyond regulatory requirements - perhaps a replacement program for bare steel, cast iron or other materials.
-SHRIMP allows you to enter a description of these as an A/A Action that will be included in your DIMP Plan.
+SHRIMPTM allows you to enter a description of these as an A/A Action that will be included in your DIMP Plan.

-Why Would I Want To Subdivide My System When Using SHRIMP?
+Why Would I Want To Subdivide My System When Using SHRIMPTM?

-SHRIMP begins by considering your system as a whole, but you may want to subdivide it into smaller sections for the purpose of evaluating threats, ranking risks and taking A/A Actions.
+SHRIMPTM begins by considering your system as a whole, but you may want to subdivide it into smaller sections for the purpose of evaluating threats, ranking risks and taking A/A Actions.

 The goal of DIMP is to focus resources on the problem areas - areas with a higher risk relative to the rest of the system.
 Some of the possible A/A Actions could be expensive - replacing pipe for instance.
 You don't want to write into your DIMP Plan that you will replace your entire system if only a small portion of it is higher relative risk.
+You should subdivide that smaller section from the rest of the system and evaluate the threat separately for the problem section and the rest of the system that is not experiencing the problem.

-When answering the questions asked by SHRIMP you find some where the answer if true for parts of your system but not for the rest.
+When answering the questions asked by SHRIMPTM you find some where the answer if true for parts of your system but not for the rest.
 An obvious example, when considering the threat of corrosion, corrosion leaks may be occurring on your steel piping but (hopefully!) not on your plastic piping.
-Keep in mind that, at the end of the process, SHRIMP will create a written plan that may include Additional/Accelerated Actions to address corrosion.
+Keep in mind that, at the end of the process, SHRIMPTM will create a written plan that may include Additional/Accelerated Actions to address corrosion.
 You want those actions to be focused on the problem area - the steel part of your system - not on the entire system, so you would subdivide your system into steel and plastic and evaluate the corrosion threat on each part separately.